The difference between the high school grade and the PAU grade doubles in 10 years

 No hay anuncios

 Despite these differences between high school and the PAU, the system does offer high schools statistics to compare the results of their students in the selectivity exams with those of other centers and with the general average.
-However, Satorra details, these reports do not make a comparison between high school grades and PAU grades.
-"You have to do that yourself as a director, cross-reference the data and, if you see many differences, try to talk to the corresponding department to try to correct it for the following academic year," he concludes.
+However, Satorra details, these reports do not make a comparison between high school grades and those of the PAU.
+"You have to do that yourself as a director, cross-reference the data, and if you see that there are many differences, try to talk to the corresponding department to try to correct it for the following academic year," he concludes.